 After completing his FRCR, he commenced a yearlong Fellowship in Breast Imaging at Sir Charles Gairdner Hospital in Perth, followed up by a Fellowship in Body Imaging at the same institution.

-Paul is currently Deputy Director of Radiology at the Ballarat Base Hospital.
+Paul is currently Deputy Director of Radiology at the Ballarat Base Hospital and is a Director of Keystone Radiology.

 Dr Simon Ussher